KashmereLabs/permalink_web_archiver/README.md

 ### Article cleaning
 Removes extra fkuff from a webpage and strips it down to its main content and image.

+### Archiving options
+While archiving a webpage, the user may choose whether or not to archive the page summary along with the webpage content and whether or not they want to keep tht original article formatting.

 ### Article tagging
 Automatic tag extraction for better organization, management and querying